 Norwich Brighton Train

-We offer the cheapest train tickets from Norwich to Brighton as well as open/flexible return tickets, so get the best fare for by booking in advance with directrail.com now!
+We offer the cheapest tickets from Norwich to Brighton as well as open/flexible return tickets, so ensure you get the best fare and book your train ticket in advance with us now!

 Get your live Norwich departures and Brighton arrival times, availability and durations now by inputting the relevant information into our search box.

 Norwich is a city located in the East Anglia region of eastern England and is roughly 100 miles from London.
 The city likes to promote its architectural heritage through a collection of notable buildings called the "Norwich 12".
 The 12 buildings that make up the group are: Norwich Castle, Norwich Cathedral, The Great Hospital, St Andrew's Hall and Blackfriars Hall, The Guildhall, Dragon Hall, The Assembly House, St James Mill, St John the Baptist RC Cathedral, Surrey House, City Hall and The Forum.

 Strangers' Hall is one of the oldest buildings in Norwich, and is a merchant's house dating to the early 14th century.
 The many rooms are furnished and equipped in the styles of different eras, from the Early Tudor to the Late Victorian.
 Exhibits include costumes and textiles, domestic objects of all sorts, and collections of children's toys and games, and of children's books.
 The latter two collections are considered to be of national importance.

 Important live music venues that lead to the city having a thriving music scene are the Norwich Arts Centre which is located on St. Benedict's Street, the King of Hearts in Fye Bridge Street, The Waterfront, The Queen Charlotte and venues at the University of East Anglia.